by mike waters n.a.

 How successful this all is, will depend on your needs.
 It looks OK in profile but the relatively large deckhouse shows its inexpensive and angular construction rather unfavourably in some views.
 But the hulls will all go through the water 'nice and easy' assuming it's not too rough, though I would expect windage to become a factor on a cabin boat of just 18 ft and 600 lbs.
 Windage on the road could be an issue too as the amas will be fairly high up when folded in—one of the few problems this design shares with the D20.
 But if you want a small, stable cruiser at minimum cost for coastal potholing in selected weather that still sails quite decently, this is certainly one interesting option to consider.
 Putting a similar cuddy over the cockpit of a D20 as others have done, might be another.

+[ continuing from 2010 ] ......
 Like the other two most recent designs in this review, I opted to go for a simple, fine lined box section for the main hull.
 This gives reasonable displacement for low draft and is very simple to build.
-If the volume is kept low down through fairly straight sides, the form is surprisingly efficient for narrow hulls, even in rough water.
-The amas are also of simple box form, but the bottom inclined in the opposite direction to those of the Seaclipper 20, in order to not slap on windward wave tops—creating unwanted spray and noise.
-(Ed: The ama bottoms also have a unique twist to them that is explained under W17 Review of Hull Forms, elsewhere on this website.)
-The cockpit is as close to that of a D20 as I could make it and should be equally comfortable with its sloping coaming close enough in to give some lower back support.
-I have even moved the main hull gunwale to the outside to that one can be comfortable sitting down on the cockpit floor—which being well above the waterline, is therefore self-draining.
-I've used a somewhat similar hinge system to that of the Cross 18, except that my boxes are shallower and wider for less water and wind resistance and in addition, the forward one has a fairing to further lower resistance and unwanted spray.
-The amas will fold over and lay upside down over the cockpit for trailing.
-This will not only keep the cockpit contents safely in place but they will then create little extra windage behind a vehicle.
-The boat has a neat 'under the bottom' kick-up spade rudder that is very efficient and this concept is similar to the kick-up rudder of some kayaks and was used on the small 12' prototype I tested last summer, courtesy of builder Mark Gumprecht.
+If the volume is kept low down through nearly vertical straight sides, the form is surprisingly efficient for narrow hulls, even in rough water.
+The amas are also formed from simple flat sheets, but the bottom is inclined in the opposite direction to those of the Seaclipper 20, in order to not slap the windward wave tops—creating unwanted spray and noise.
+(Ed: The ama bottoms also have a unique twist to them that is explained under Review of W17 Hull Forms, elsewhere on this website.)
+The cockpit is as close to that of a D20 as I could make it and is equally comfortable, with its sloping coaming close enough in to give some lower back support.
+I have even moved the main hull gunwale to the outside so that one can be fully comfortable sitting down on the cockpit floor — which, being well above the waterline, is therefore self-draining .. a 'must'feature in my opinion for any small cruising boat potentially sailing far from home.
+I've used a very sturdy 'up-and-over' hinge system (now using rugged fiberglass hinges you build yourself with full details available), and the forward main box beam has a fairing to lower wind and water resistance as well as unwanted spray, and sailors constantly remark on the lack of play or noise from this folding system.
+The amas fold over and lay upside down over the cockpit for trailing.
+This not only keeps the cockpit contents safely in place but then creates little extra windage behind even a small SUV.
+The W17 has a neat 'under the bottom' kick-up spade rudder that is very efficient and rugged.
+This concept is similar to the kick-up rudder of some kayaks but much stronger as it's anchored at the waterline, and was used on the small 12' prototype I tested back around 2007, courtesy of builder Mark Gumprecht.
 The dagger board is also unusual in that it is what I call 'a pivoting one'.
 It's still a dagger board, though as the slot is not a long one the board only pivots about 30 degrees.
-But that's significant in practice as this will quickly reduce its draft by about 12" (300 mm), enough to pass over most unexpected obstacles without much damage or an abrupt stop.
-The rig is rather unique too, as I am offering a rotating wingmast design as a free bonus to those who actually build the boat and not just buy plans.
-Once I see pics of your boat half built, you get the mast design details with a how-to manual—and it's something most builders will be able to build themselves with a little care and ability to follow instructions.
+But that's significant in practice as this quickly reduces its draft by about 12" (300 mm), enough to pass over most unexpected obstacles without much damage or an abrupt stop.
+The rig is unique and highly efficient too, as I am offering a DIY rotating wingmast design that works particularly well on a multihull like this.
+While the cruising rig can use a wood wingmast, a unique DIY carbon fiber wingmast design is available for the race rig that is also recommended for moderate wind areas.

-What I AM confident in is that this boat will be easy to trail and set-up, a pleasure to sail, drier than most, satisfyingly fast with 'a special feel' to her and above all, extremely comfortable.
+What I AM confident in, is that this boat will be [is] easy to trail and set-up, a pleasure to sail, drier than most, satisfyingly fast with 'a special feel' to her and above all, extremely comfortable and efficient.

 |Model >>||Fulmar 19||Windrider 17||WETA 4.4||Seaclipper 20||Discovery 20||Trikala 19||Strike 18||Cross 18||W17|